carboneio/image-size/Readme.md

 After a thorough security audit (pentest) of our dependencies, we decided to fork this project ([image-size on GitHub](https://github.com/image-size/image-size) and [image-size on Codeberg](https://codeberg.org/image-size/image-size)) to fix several vulnerabilities and, in the process, optimize the library.
 For a detailed list of changes, please see the [full changelog](CHANGELOG.md).

 We started by ensuring the test suite had 100% code coverage before making any changes.
-We also compared our results and [Performance section](#performance) with the tests from [sharp](https://github.com/lovell/sharp), a widely used, more general-purpose library.
+We also compared our results and [performance](#performance) with the tests from [sharp](https://github.com/lovell/sharp), a widely used, more general-purpose library.

 We would like to warmly thank the original developer of this library for their excellent work.
 We are maintaining this fork only because we needed to apply some urgent fixes and improvements; as soon as the original project incorporates these corrections, we will be very happy to remove this fork and return to the main repository.